simpleiot/simpleiot/docs/adr/7-jetstream-store.md

 that you don't have to read two streams and merge the points to get the current state.
 However, there are several disadvantages:

-- data would be store twice
+- data would be stored twice
 - data is not guaranteed to be in chronological order -- the data would be inserted into the 3rd stream when it is received.
 So you would still have to walk back in history to know for sure if you had the latest point.
 It seems